-Improving the lives of kids facing mental health issues – and their families – are key at Seattle Children’s.
+Improving the lives of kids facing mental health issues – and their families – is key at Seattle Children’s.

 Kenny Dooley, 12, and mom Shelley Dooley enjoy a moment after attending a support group for middle schoolers with ADHD at Seattle Children’s.
 A separate group for parents of the kids takes place at the same time.
 “When Kenny is at Seattle Children’s, he’s in a safe place,” says his mom.
 “He can